CyberMonitor/orquestra-docs/intro/content/basics/why-workflows.md

 #### Modern tooling

-Developing your workflow with the Orquestra platform gives you access to modern tooling that helps you uncover bugs quickly, gain visibility into your processes, and gain deeper insight into data with confidence.
+Developing your workflow with the Orquestra platform gives you access to modern tooling that helps you uncover bugs quickly, gain visibility into your processes, and realize deeper insight into your data with confidence.

 [Orquestra ToolKit](https://github.com/zapatacomputing/zapos-workflow-toolkit) is the only tool in the workflow ecosystem that can provide instant visualization of your workflow.
 ToolKit displays tasks, artifacts, and the linkage between them, helping you pinpoint bugs and understand performance implications of a step in the workflow.